 Today, I have another video interview for you.
-Our guest today is Maureen Garry who is a fitness and nutrition expert from Hawaii.
+Our guest today is Maureen Garry, a fitness and nutrition expert from Hawaii.
 Watch the video interview below and learn more about her journey in overcoming obstacles to health, including losing weight over 50.

 Rick Kaselj, MS.

 CLICK HERE to watch the YouTube video.

 In the above interview, you will discover:

 - Maureen Garry’s journey to overcoming chronic fatigue syndrome